tswicegood/python-data-science-intro/pandas.md

 title: Pandas, A First Look
 ---

 Now that we're comfortable with our coding environment, and we've dabbled with the iPython notebook, it's time to dive into [pandas][], the Python library created explicitly for data analysis.
+This library, and this lesson, are intended to be used interactively, though they can also be saved in functions and scripts for later use.

 *Our iPython notebooks for this lesson are in our [Github repo][].
 You'll want to start with [this one][] to follow along.
-Download the text, save it to an ipynb file in the same directory as [the data][] and open it in iPython Notebook.*
+Download the text, save it to an ipynb file in the same directory as [the data][] and open it in iPython Notebook.
+You can also [download it or view it here][].*

 First in our interactive iPython notebook, we'll import pandas and call it "pd", a convention of pandas users that you'll quickly grow accustomed to.